COMP2913-24-25/comp2913-team17/README.md

 .\myenv\Scripts\Activate.ps1
 ```

-4. Install dependencies:
+5. Install dependencies:
 ```bash
 pip install -r requirements.txt
 ```

-5. Run the Flask application in development mode:
+6. Run the Flask application in development mode:
 ```bash
 flask run --debug
 ```

 By default, the application will use an existing SQLite database file named `database.db` in the main directory.
-If this file is not present, the application will create a new database file populated with dummy data.
+If this file is empty or not present, the application will create a new database file populated with dummy data.
 To run the application with no initial data, use the following command:

 ```bash
 # For Linux/MacOS